Say the Word (The Walking Dead): Prison

-Rick is traumatized after the death of his wife Lori during childbirth, and abandons his responsibility as both a parent to his new daughter and to the other members of the group, instead releasing his anger on walkers.
+Rick is traumatized after the death of his wife Lori during childbirth, and abandons his responsibility as both a parent to his new daughter and the other members of the group, instead releasing his anger on walkers.
 Daryl steps up as an interim leader, and offers to go with Maggie to locate infant formula and other supplies for the newborn.
 Glenn, Axel, and Oscar dig graves for their fallen, Lori, and T-Dog; Glenn remains resentful towards the prisoners Axel and Oscar due to losing his friends as a result of their fellow prisoner Andrew's sabotage.
 Glenn then goes to look for Rick in the prison tunnels, who is still mindlessly killing walkers.
 Glenn tries to convince Rick to return with him, but Rick throws him against the wall and Glenn, recognizing that Rick is in a dangerous head space, decides to leave Rick alone.
 Daryl and Maggie successfully recover supplies from an abandoned daycare center, and they see to tending to the newborn.
 Daryl asks Carl what to name his sister, and Carl considers the names of those that they have already lost.
 Daryl later visits Carol's makeshift grave, placing a Cherokee Rose to honor her memory.

 Rick has found the boiler room where Lori died, finding a bloated walker inside with no trace of Lori's body.
 Believing the walker had eaten her corpse, Rick proceeds to execute it, and considers opening it up to look for Lori's corpse but forgoes that.
 As he sits in the boiler room, thinking to himself, the phone in the room suddenly rings.
 He goes to answer it.